Opinion | For Biden, urgency will matter more than unity

 The truth is that while Biden’s program is ambitious, there is nothing remotely radical in what he wants to do.
 The country will judge him less by whether Republicans say nice things about his program than by what he gets done.

 Himes defined the stakes clearly.
-“In a moment of crisis,” he said, “if we don’t deliver a reasonable proportion of our agenda, we get crushed.”
+“In a moment of crisis,” he told me, “if we don’t deliver a reasonable proportion of our agenda, we get crushed.”

 Read more from E.J.
 Dionne’s archive, follow him on Twitter or subscribe to his updates on Facebook.